robisim74/qwik-speak/README.md

 Supported locales

 - `assets`
-An array of strings: each asset is passed to the `getTranslation$` function to obtain data according to the language
+An array of strings: each asset is passed to the `loadTranslation$` function to obtain data according to the language

 - `keySeparator`
 Separator of nested keys.
 Default is `.`